dwaffle/developing-software-intro-final/README.md

 ### Output

-Outputs the arguments to the command line.
+Outputs the arguments to the command line, along with a message indicating the function in calculator/index.ts was successfully called.

 ## get-house-materials